PSG hires Galtier as new coach after sacking Pochettino - WHIZ News

-PARIS (AP) — Christophe Galtier became Paris Saint-Germain’s seventh coach in 11 years under the club’s Qatari-backed ownership after Mauricio Pochettino was fired on Tuesday.
+PARIS (AP) — Christophe Galtier became Paris Saint-Germain’s seventh coach in 11 years of Qatari-backed ownership after Mauricio Pochettino was fired on Tuesday.

-PSG president Nasser al-Khelaifi presented Galtier to media at a news conference and said, “We have a new era to start, a new atmosphere, new objectives.
-I’m very happy.”
+PSG president Nasser al-Khelaifi presented Galtier to media at a news conference and said, “We have a new era to start, a new atmosphere, new objectives.”

 Galtier said he felt “emotional” and “proud” to take charge on a two-year contract.

 “We have to work in the right way to make people happy,” Galtier said.
-“I am aware of the responsibilities I have.
-I am prepared.
+“I am prepared.
 If I accepted this job and this responsibility, it’s because I’m capable of it.”

-Pochettino had one year left on his contract and is the fourth straight coach to be fired by PSG.
+Galtier stated there will be no favors for star players long perceived as overly indulged at PSG.

-“Paris Saint-Germain confirms it has ended its collaboration with Mauricio Pochettino,” the club said in a statement.
-“The club wishes to thank Mauricio Pochettino and his staff for their work and wish them the best for the future.”
+“Commitment, respect, and the team above all.
+If, unfortunately, players step away from that then they will be left out,” Galtier said.
+“Not one player will be above what a squad should be.
+I am a very demanding coach.”

 Pochettino won the French league but ultimately paid the price for the club’s humiliating exit from the Champions League to Real Madrid in the round of 16.
 PSG led 2-0 on aggregate and conceded three goals inside 20 minutes.